WEEK 7 ASSIGNMENTS

 http://www.space-explorers.com/internal/common/offsite.asp?link=http://hubblesite.org/news/2004/12

-3. Print out the week 7 quiz and circle your answer choice for each question.
+Week 7 homework Print out and circle your answer choice for each question.
 Turn these in the first day of week 8.